rust-book-club/the-book/chapter-19/notes.md

 "In the context of raw pointers, _immutable_ means that the pointer can’t be directly assigned to after being dereferenced."

-Rust raw pointers are []"exactly like pointers in C"](https://stanford-cs242.github.io/f19/lectures/07-2-smart-pointers.html#:~:text=Raw%20pointers,-Although%20not%20frequently&text=These%20are%20exactly%20like%20pointers,blocks%20for%20customized%20memory%20management).
+Rust raw pointers are ["exactly like pointers in C"](https://stanford-cs242.github.io/f19/lectures/07-2-smart-pointers.html#:~:text=Raw%20pointers,-Although%20not%20frequently&text=These%20are%20exactly%20like%20pointers,blocks%20for%20customized%20memory%20management).

 Raw pointers